 Suffering from breast cancer is indeed a huge fight.
 Hence, if you’re a woman who has survived breast cancer, allow us to congratulate you on your victories!

 After the battle with breast cancer, the recovery process will consequently take place.
 Recovery is just as paramount as fighting the disease itself, so you should allot your effort in getting back to your everyday life.

 One of the most noticeable aftermaths of a breast cancer recovery is the new appearance of your breast.
 Unfortunately, your breast can’t return to its original state.
 You may experience redness, swelling, bruises, scars, and asymmetrical boob size.

 Physicians will often suggest two cancer removal methods in a developing breast cancer case– lumpectomy or mastectomy.

-Lumpectomy, the breast-conserving surgery, will attempt to remove the cancerous breast tissues while preserving the remaining breast.
+Lumpectomy, also known as breast-conserving surgery, is used to treat dense breast tissues while preserving the remaining breast.
 This surgery aims to make the breast look the same as the original one after removing cancer.